 Taft, who participated in the class, also interviewed Boswell and Pate for a segment that aired on America's Pregame Show, one of FOX Sports 1's flagship programs.
 Click the video below to watch the segment.

-In addition, the team will donate bikes, equipment, and Team Sky gear to local chapters of the Boys & Girls Clubs, helping introduce new youth communities to active, healthy lifestyles.
+In addition, 21st Century Fox donated bikes, equipment, and Team Sky gear to local chapters of the Boys & Girls Clubs in the Los Angeles area, helping introduce new youth communities to active, healthy lifestyles.

-These initiatives are the latest in a long line of pro-social efforts from Team Sky, which has organized its outreach efforts under the motto "Inspiration to Participation" since its formation in 2009.
+The Pro Challenge is the latest in a long line of pro-social efforts from Team Sky, which has organized its outreach efforts under the motto "Inspiration to Participation" since the team's formation in 2009.
 Team Sky's Sky Rides began in 2009 as an event to encourage fans to join in the fun of cycling and introduce regular exercise to their routines.
-Fans could participate in a special traffic-free bike ride on a 15 kilometer route through London.
-An outstanding 65,000 people participated, and the event has only grown in popularity since then, now including several partner rides throughout the UK every year.
+Fans could participate in a special traffic-free ride on a 15-kilometer route through London.
+More than 65,000 people participated, and the events have only grown in popularity since then, now including several partner rides throughout the UK every year.
 Team Sky estimates that programs like these have inspired more than 1.3 million people in the UK to take up regular cycling.

-21st Century Fox is a proud sponsor of Team Sky and is excited to welcome the team to the LA community.
+21st Century fox is a proud sponsor of Team Sky and is excited to welcome the team back to LA.